Manaslu Tsum Valley Trek - 19 Days

 From Deng, climb to Rana village (1910m) and continue to Bhiphedi (2130m).
 The path first meanders through the valley gorge and crosses the Serang Khola River before reaching Gap (2160m).
 Leaving Gap, the valley becomes steeper as a long climb continues through bamboo and rhododendron forests.
 After several wild river crossings, you reach Namrung village, the access point to the Nupuri region.
 The inhabitants of Namrung are of Tibetan descent.

 As you hike, you can see Ganesh Himal to the east and Himalchuli and Manaslu to the south.
 As you look down, you'll spot two rows of houses that make up the heart of Sama Gaon.
 Opposite Sama Gaon is the famous Sama Gaon Monastery.
 From here the Tibetan border is very close.
-We stop at Sama Gaon for 1 day for acclimatization.
+You stop at Sama Gaon for a day for acclimatization.

-To ensure proper acclimatization we will spend 1 day at Sama Gaon for recovery.
+To ensure proper acclimatization you will spend a day at Sama Gaon for recovery.
 Sama Gaon is located near Manaslu Base Camp.
 In this village, there are thousands of mani stones with Buddhist writings and carvings.
 The women here wear beautiful silver spoons as jewelry.

 Today is a rest day, but you can take an optional tour to explore the surrounding glacial deposits and visit Birendra Lake and Pungyen Gompa.
 The round trip to Manaslu Base Camp takes about 8 hours.
 It's a rewarding journey with stunning views of the Manaslu Glacier and the beautiful Birendra Lake.
 If you want to explore Sama Gaon and take it easy, check out Pungyen Monastery, which is situated below the eastern wall of Manaslu.
 Further up the village, there is a cave gompa and hot springs.